projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   The entry address in host memory for the VM kernel.

 ``vuart``:
-  Specify the vuart (A.K.A COM) with the vUART ID by its "id" attribute.
+  Specify the vuart (aka COM) with the vUART ID by its "id" attribute.
   Refer to :ref:`vuart_config` for detailed vUART settings.

-``type`` (a child node of ``vuart``): vUART (A.K.A COM) type, currently only supports the legacy PIO mode.
+``type`` (a child node of ``vuart``): vUART (aka COM) type; currently only supports the legacy PIO mode.

 ``base`` (a child node of ``vuart``): vUART (A.K.A COM) enabling switch.
 Enable by exposing its COM_BASE